2026 United States Senate elections: North Carolina

-Two-term Republican Thom Tillis was narrowly reelected in 2020 with 48.7% of the vote.
-On June 29, 2025, he announced that he would not seek reelection to a third term.
-Republican candidates include attorney and author Don Brown, who was a candidate for North Carolina's 8th congressional district in 2024, and former Republican National Committee chair Michael Whatley.
+Two-term Republican Thom Tillis, who was narrowly reelected in 2020 with 48.7% of the vote, announced on June 29, 2025, that he would not seek a third term after facing backlash for voting against One Big Beautiful Bill Act, prompting Donald Trump to call for a primary challenger.
+After Tillis withdrew, Trump endorsed former Republican National Committee chair Michael Whatley, who won the Republican nomination, defeating Don Brown in the March 3 primary.